PhilippeDoucette/FCND-Controls-CPP/README.md

 ### Extra Challenge 1 (Optional) ###

-`You will notice that initially these two trajectories are the same.
+"You will notice that initially these two trajectories are the same.
 Let's work on improving some performance of the trajectory itself.

-1. Inspect the python script ``traj/MakePeriodicTrajectory.py``.
-Can you figure out a way to generate a trajectory that has velocity (not just position) information?`
+1. Inspect the python script `traj/MakePeriodicTrajectory.py`.
+Can you figure out a way to generate a trajectory that has velocity (not just position) information?"

 The code could be modified to return velocity by simply remembering x,y,z from prior loop iterations and calculating dx, dy, dz and calculating velocities using dt.
 Like this: vel.x = (prior_x - x) * dt.